-The Nominations Committee has three members, all of whom are non-executive directors.
+The Nominations Committee has four members, all of whom are non-executive directors.
 It meets at least twice a year.
-The Nominations Committee is appointed by the Board to: periodically, and at least annually, assess the structure, size, composition, diversity and performance of the Board and make recommendations to the Board with regard to any changes; identify and recommend for approval, by the Board, candidates to fill Board vacancies, having evaluated the balance of knowledge, skills, diversity and experience of the existing Board members; review the results of the Board performance evaluation process that relate to composition of the Board; review succession planning for directors taking into account the skills needed on the Board; and supervision of the induction process for new directors and the on-going training and development of all directors.
+The Nominations Committee is appointed by the Board to: periodically, and at least annually, assess the structure, size, composition, diversity and performance of the Board and make recommendations to the Board with regard to any changes; identify and recommend for approval, by the Board, candidates to fill Board vacancies, having evaluated the balance of knowledge, skills, diversity and experience of the existing Board members; review the results of the Board performance evaluation process that relate to composition of the Board; review succession planning for directors taking into account the skills needed on the Board as identified by the collective board suitability review process; and supervision of the induction process for new directors and the on-going training and development of all directors.